the Amazon rainforest

 • Differentiating volatile organic compounds from scent-gland secretions of wild callitrichids

-• Investigating chemical cues of estrous in female mouse urine
+• Investigating chemical cues of reproduction status in mice and primates

 • Exploring changes in tropical fruit odor in relation to their coloration and ripeness, and their use as primate food resource